 The Partnership's business is participation in oil and gas exploration, development and production activities on federal lease tracts in the Gulf of Mexico, offshore Louisiana and Texas.
-The Partnership is a very minor factor in the oil and gas industry and faces strong competition in all aspects of its business.
+The Partnership is a very minor participant in the oil and gas industry and faces strong competition in all aspects of its business.
 With a relatively small amount of capital invested in the Partnership and management's decision to avoid incurring debt, the Partnership has not engaged in acquisition or exploration activities in recent years.
 The Partnership has not carried any debt since January 1997.
-The limited amount of capital and the Partnership's modest reserve base, have contributed to the Partnership focusing on production activities and developing existing leases.
+The limited amount of capital and the Partnership's modest reserve base, have contributed to the Partnership's focus on production activities and development of existing leases.

-As with other independent energy companies, the Partnership derives its revenue from the production and sale of crude oil, natural gas and natural gas liquids.
+The Partnership derives its revenue from the production and sale of crude oil, natural gas and natural gas liquids.
 The Partnership sells its production at market prices and has not used derivative financial instruments or otherwise engaged in hedging activities.
-Oil prices rose to historically high levels in 2007 as a result of geopolitical tensions, rising demand from developing nations, hedge fund trading, and supply and demand concerns.
-Gas prices remained strong in 2007, although down slightly from 2006.
+Oil prices rose to historically high levels in 2008 as a result of geopolitical tensions, rising demand from developing nations, hedge fund trading, and supply and demand concerns, but declined dramatically in the fourth quarter of 2008 as the economies of the United States and other countries slowed significantly.
+Gas prices also rose to historically high levels in 2008 before declining significantly during the fourth quarter of 2008.
+Oil and gas prices continued to decline during the first part of 2009.
 Commodity prices remain volatile and have at times fluctuated significantly from month to month.
 This volatility has caused the Partnership's revenues and resulting cash flow from operating activities to fluctuate widely over the years.
 The Partnership's oil and gas production has declined in each of the last two years and is expected to continue to decline with Partnership's limited capital expenditures.

 Since all of the Partnership's properties are located in the Gulf of Mexico, its operations and cash flow can be significantly impacted by hurricanes and other inclement weather.
 These events may also have detrimental impact on third-party pipelines and processing facilities, which the Partnership relies upon to transport and process the crude oil and natural gas it produces.
-During the third quarter of 2005, four hurricanes struck the Gulf of Mexico that impacted the Partnership's operations.
-Two of these storms required temporary curtailment of production as the operators' personnel were evacuated for safety purposes, while the other two storms caused lengthier production curtailments as the storms damaged third-party pipelines and disrupted the operations of crews.
-The Gulf of Mexico and the Partnership's properties were spared from hurricanes in 2007 and 2006, but the Partnership could be impacted by hurricanes or other implement weather in the future.
+During the third quarter of 2008, two hurricanes struck in the Gulf of Mexico which significantly impacted the Partnership's operations.
+These two storms, Hurricanes Gustav and Ike, came ashore in Louisiana and Texas, respectively, and caused production curtailments as the storms damaged third-party pipelines and disrupted the operations of crews which could assess and repair damage to the Partnership's or other's facilities.
+While the Partnership's platforms avoided major damage, the Partnership's production was curtailed from the time personnel were evacuated for safety purposes, through assessment and repair to the Partnership's platforms and repairs to third-party pipelines and facilities.
+In all, South Timbalier 295 was shut-in for 112 days and Ship Shoal 258/259 was shut-in for 61 days as a result of the two hurricanes and time to repair damage to platforms and third-party pipelines.
+The hurricanes reduced the Partnership's average daily oil and gas production for 2008 by approximately 33 barrels per day and 155 Mcf per day, respectively.